Place Called Estherville

-Place Called Estherville is a novel written by Erskine Caldwell, most famous for his novels Tobacco Road and God's Little Acre.
+Place Called Estherville is a Southern Gothic novel written by Erskine Caldwell, most famous for his novels Tobacco Road and God's Little Acre.
 The book was first published in 1949 by Duell, Sloan & Pearce and later published in paperback by Signet Books.
 It would go on to sell more than 1.5 million copies.

 The novel centers on a biracial brother and sister, Ganus and Kathyanne Bazemore.
 After their mother dies, they move to a segregated town called Estherville to help take care of their sick aunt.
 They face abuse from the town that culminates in tragedy.